sheltermanager/asm3/doc/manual/gettingstarted.rst

    that, select your new defaults in the correct place on the defaults tab of the Settings->Options screen.

-2. Go to the *Settings->Options->Details* screen and enter your shelter's details.
+2. Go to the :menuselection:`Settings --> Options --> Details` screen and enter
+   your shelter's details.
 You can set all of the systemwide behaviours for ASM and control the format of generated animal codes from this screen as well.

-3. Go to *Settings->Lookup Data->Breeds* - Remove any unwanted breeds and species
+3. Go to :menuselection:`Settings --> Lookup Data --> Breeds` - Remove any
-   from the database that your shelter does not deal with.
+   unwanted breeds and species from the database that your shelter does not deal with.

-4. Go to *Settings->Reports->Browse sheltermanager.com* and install some reports.
+4. Go to :menuselection:`Settings --> Reports --> Browse sheltermanager.com` and
+   install some reports.

-5. Create usernames and passwords for your shelter staff in the *Settings->System User Accounts* screen.
+5. Create usernames and passwords for your shelter staff in the :menuselection:`Settings --> System User Accounts` screen.
 Once you have your own username and password, delete the default “user” user.